 - Be U.S. citizens, permanent residents, or non-U.S. citizens with DACA

 - Have a minimum overall 3.0 GPA (on a 4.0 scale).

-- Be entering their junior or senior year in college (at a school other than the University of Michigan) and not scheduled to graduate before December 2016.
+- Be entering their junior or senior year in college (at a school other than the University of Michigan, Ann Arbor) and not be scheduled to graduate before December 2017.